hammerdirt/water-quality-2016-2017/README.md

 ### Water quality testing results 2016-2017

 This repo contains the Jupyter notebooks, data and charts from water our quallity testing project with the Hackuarium.
+This repo is a build from the hammerdirt/notes repo.
+That folder has been trashed only a local copy exists.

 #### The data:
 The original data is stored in two files - Data_2016.csv and Data_2017.csv.
 This data is in its original format, there are a few duplicate